shrestaz/biba-climate-change/README.md

-## Business intelligence and big data on climate change 🔥
+## Business intelligence and big data project on climate change 🔥

 This repo consists of of exploratory analysis of global temperature with R.